krammy19/GreatExpectations/README.md

 # How to launch Jira sprints

-This internal guide explains how to create, populate, and start a sprint in Jira.
+This internal Great Expectations guide explains how to create, populate, and start a sprint in Jira.
 A Jira sprint is a fixed-duration period in Agile development that enables teams to focus on prioritized tasks and deliver incremental value.

 ---

+## Prerequisites

+To create and launch sprints in Jira, you need the following:

+* Access to the Great Expectations Jira account
+* The "Manage Sprints" permission in Jira.

 ## Creating a sprint project